 Winner by 22%

-Acquia rates % higher than OpenText on Leadership Culture Ratings vs OpenText Ratings based on looking at 1523 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How would you rate your executive team?" and "How often do you get valuable feedback on how to improve at work?".
+Acquia rates % higher than OpenText on Leadership Culture Ratings vs OpenText Ratings based on looking at 1531 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does your manager seem to care about you as a person?" and "Does Your Boss Hurt Your Company Culture?".

 Compensation Culture Ratings vs OpenText

-Acquia rates % higher than OpenText on Compensation Culture Ratings vs OpenText Ratings based on looking at 1054 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How often do you get a raise?" and "Are you satisfied with your Benefits?".
+Acquia rates % higher than OpenText on Compensation Culture Ratings vs OpenText Ratings based on looking at 1060 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Are you satisfied with your stock/equity compensation?" and "Are you satisfied with your Benefits?".

 Team Culture Ratings vs OpenText